-Cinven and our non-employee directors may acquire interests and positions that could present potential conflicts with our and our shareholders' interests.
+Our non-employee directors may acquire interests and positions that could present potential conflicts with our and our shareholders' interests.

-Cinven and our non-employee directors make investments in companies and may, from time to time, acquire and hold interests in businesses that compete directly or indirectly with us.
-Cinven and our non-employee directors may also pursue, for their own accounts, acquisition opportunities that may be complementary to our business, and as a result, those acquisition opportunities might not be available to us.
-Our organizational documents contain provisions renouncing any interest or expectancy held by Cinven or by our non-employee directors in corporate opportunities.
-Accordingly, the interests of Cinven and our non-employee directors may supersede ours, causing Cinven or its affiliates or our non-employee directors and their affiliates to compete against us or to pursue opportunities instead of us, for which we have no recourse.
-Such actions on the part of Cinven or our non-employee directors and inaction on our part could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Our non-employee directors make investments in companies and may, from time to time, acquire and hold interests in businesses that compete directly or indirectly with us.
+Our non-employee directors may also pursue, for their own accounts, acquisition opportunities that may be complementary to our business, and as a result, those acquisition opportunities might not be available to us.
+Our organizational documents contain provisions renouncing any interest or expectancy held by our non-employee directors in corporate opportunities.
+Accordingly, the interests of our non-employee directors may supersede ours, causing our non-employee directors and their affiliates to compete against us or to pursue opportunities instead of us, for which we have no recourse.
+Such actions on the part of our non-employee directors and inaction on our part could have a material adverse effect on our business, financial condition, results of operations and cash flows.